EU charges seen unlikely to hurt Google valuation

-The European Union's charges against Google Inc (GOOGL.O) for distorting Web search results to favour its own shopping service are unlikely to hurt the company's valuation, analysts said.
+The European Union's charges against Google Inc for distorting Web search results to favor its own shopping service are unlikely to hurt the company's valuation, analysts said.

 The charges, which come after a five-year investigation, could lead to a fine of up to 10 percent of Google's annual sales, or about 6.2 billion euros ($6.6 billion).